-Matt says, “You don’t want to panic and cut costs that are maybe non-essential for three months but would become pretty impactful in a six month time window.”
+Matt says, “You don’t want to panic and cut costs that are maybe non-essential for three months but would become pretty impactful in a six-month time window.”
 The research affirms this too.
 Firms that cut costs faster and deeper have a low probability of outpacing the competition when the economy gets better.
 But this doesn’t mean businesses should make bold investments.
 Matt suggests maintaining a balance between cost-cutting and investing; applying a mix of defensive and offensive strategies.
-Research has shown that companies that focus on operational efficiency, developing new markets, and enlarging their asset bases come out as the strongest performers after a recession.
-Matt and his team did this by going through their budget in detail and identifying anything they could save costs on.
+Research has shown that companies that focus on operational efficiency, developing new markets, and enlarging their asset bases become the strongest performers after a recession.
+Matt and his team did this by going through their budget in detail and identifying areas to save costs.
 “We started with our biggest expenditures down to our smallest expenditure to see, How much can we cut out of this?
 When can we cut it out?
 Is it feasible to cut it out?”
 The next thing was a detailed cash forecast to figure out the runway for the next six months.

 The biggest risk with cost-cutting?

-The biggest risk while cost-cutting, Matt says, is looking at a short time-frame.
-For example, right now one of the major areas people are cutting costs on is ad spend.
+The most significant risk while cost-cutting, Matt says, is looking at a short time frame.
+For example, one of the major areas people are cutting costs on is ad spend.
 “That’s creating opportunities for other businesses because when businesses stop their ad spend, the overall cost of buying ads goes down.
-People who continue to spend, get more coverage.”
-It’s a missed opportunity because screen-time rates have gone up with everyone being stuck at home.
+People who continue to spend will likely get more coverage.”
+It’s a missed opportunity because screen-time rates have gone up with everyone stuck at home.
 “Advertising is going to be one of the big ways that businesses will bounce back through.
 So for those that have cut it out, there is a risk that they have to fight an uphill battle to get back to the coverage that they were at, before the crisis.”

 Pivoting during a downturn